Chaste/Chaste.github.io/site/content/en/docs/user-tutorials/SolvingLinearPdes.md

 ---
 title : "TestSolvingLinearPdesTutorial.hpp"
-description: "
-This tutorial is automatically generated from the file pde/test/tutorials/TestSolvingLinearPdesTutorial.hpp at revision [8927ef86aec6](https://github.com/Chaste/Chaste/commit/8927ef86aec6eb821fa2cc53b95b4025a6cbc5fa).
-Note that the code is given in full at the bottom of the page.
+description: "This tutorial is automatically generated from the file pde/test/tutorials/TestSolvingLinearPdesTutorial.hpp at revision [dc0fc851da33](https://github.com/Chaste/Chaste/commit/dc0fc851da33d398a30adf6f0a3033ba159c438b).
+Note that the code is given in full at the bottom of the page."
-"
 draft: false
 images: []
 toc: true
 ---

 # Examples showing how to solve linear elliptic and parabolic PDEs

 In this tutorial we show how Chaste can be used to solve linear PDEs.
 The first test uses the `SimpleLinearEllipticSolver` to solve a linear elliptic PDE, and the